Response regimes in on-chip THz spectroscopy

 However, widths approaching \SI{1}{mm} remain challenging to realize for vdW heterostructures.
 A Drude-like response at experimentally accessible dimensions can instead be achieved only when the Drude weight is sufficiently low, as both increasing $W$ and decreasing $D$ shift the plasmonic resonances to lower frequencies (Fig.~\ref{fig:fig2}e, left).
 Even in this case, however, care must be taken to confirm that the observed spectrum reflects a true Drude response rather than a Phantom-Drude one (see SI).

 One key aspect for the appearance of the Phantom-Drude response in design (a) is the momentum-dependent amplitude decay of the plasmonic self-cavity modes: lower-frequency modes exhibit higher amplitudes, while higher-frequency modes decay in amplitude, as illustrated with the blue dashed arrow in the left panel of Fig.~\ref{fig:fig2}d.
-This behavior originates from the unscreened plasmons in the transmission line gap, whose restoring force is proportional to $q$, yielding momentum-dependent resonance amplitudes.
-In contrast, screened plasmons have a momentum-independent restoring force and therefore exhibit equal resonance amplitudes at all excited momenta.
-As the hybrid screened/unscreened self-cavity modes shift to lower frequencies with increasing sample width or decreasing Drude weight, their superposition can mimic a Drude spectrum, where conductivity decreases with frequency.
+As the self-cavity modes shift to lower frequencies with increasing sample width or decreasing Drude weight, their superposition can mimic a Drude spectrum, where conductivity decreases with frequency.

 In contrast, the 2D material in design (b) is predominantly screened due to the narrow transmission line gap ($W_2\ll W_1$).
 As a result, the self-cavity modes exhibit the characteristics of screened 2D plasmons with uniform amplitudes across all excited momenta (see dashed blue arrow in center panel of Fig.~\ref{fig:fig2}d).
 Consequently, the resulting superposition of plasmonic modes does not mimic a Drude response, even as the sample width $W$ is increased or the Drude weight $D$ is decreased (see Fig.~\ref{fig:fig2}d,e, center panels).
 We note that the model does not account for Landau damping of high-momentum modes or other momentum-dependent scattering mechanisms, which could suppress or broaden higher-momentum excitations.